AdamGovier/Vue-3-Fast-Acting-Insulin-Calculator/README.md

 ### Finished:

-* ✅ The original [Bolus-Calculator](https://github.com/AdamGovier/Bolus-Calculator) fully ported to Vue & Ionic.
+* ✅ The original [Bolus-Calculator](https://github.com/AdamGovier/Bolus-Calculator) has been fully ported to Vue & Ionic.
-* ✅ Many new features added.
+* ✅ Many new features have been added.
-* ✅ Base application almost finished.
+* ✅ The base application is almost finished.

 ### Underworks: